The law in this area is contained in the Law Reform Act 1934 and particularly in the Fatal Accidents Act 1976.

 For accidents, after 31st March 2013, the bereavement award increased to £12980.

 A claim can also be brought by the estate under the Law Reform Act 1934.
 This claim is for the pain and suffering of the deceased between accident and death, and any associated expenses, such as a loss of income, or for nursing care.

 Fatal accident claims often require representation before a Coroners Inquest.
-The role of the Coroner is to identify who the deceased was, how he died, when he died and where he died.
+The role of the Coroner is to identify who the deceased was, how he died when he died and where he died.
 It is a fact-finding inquiry.
-Evidence is presented and a verdict reached.
+The evidence is presented and a verdict reached.
 The more frequent verdicts are:-

 - Death by natural causes